Thank you for joining the NYYS 59th Annual Benefit!

-The New York Youth Symphony will honor Marin Alsop with the Theodore L. Kesselman Award for Arts Education and Rima Vargas-Vetter with the Johanna and Leslie Garfield Award for Arts Philanthropy at its 56th Annual Benefit on Thursday, September 27th at 6:30PM at The Metropolitan Club.
+New York Youth Symphony was proud to honor composer, educator, and violinist Jessie Montgomery with the Theodore L. Kesselman Award for Arts Education, and NYYS Trustee Benson J. Chapman and the McCutchen Foundation with the Johanna and Leslie Garfield Award for Arts Philanthropy.

 The Benefit is the organization's largest and most important fundraising event of the year.
-Funds raised support the NYYS’s innovative tuition-free educational programs, which educate and inspire young musicians through exceptional training and performance opportunities.
-More than 6,000 students have participated in the orchestra, jazz, chamber music, composition, and conducting programs since the founding of the NYYS in 1963.
+Funds raised support the NYYS’s innovative educational programs, which educate and inspire young musicians through exceptional training and performance opportunities.
+More than 7,000 students have participated in the orchestra, jazz, chamber music, composition, musical theater songwriting, and conducting programs since the founding of the NYYS in 1963.